Frequently Asked Questions

 About the Travel Workshops

 Photographers of all levels are welcome.
 Non-photographers, spouses, and friends are welcome to join, as well.
-Just keep in count that you need to be over 18 years old to participate.
-If you have a doubt regarding this, just write to us, and we’ll help you.

 Generally up to a maximum of 9 people, but it depends on the type of workshop.
 In some cases, with a higher level of difficulty, the group will be smaller.
 Since our groups are small, the guiding photographer can easily manage everyone’s needs.